Watch now! Join WND in prayer for President Trump and America

-You're invited to join a prayer meeting for the 2020 election at 5 p.m.
-Eastern on YouTube.
+You're invited to join a prayer meeting for the 2020 election right now on YouTube.

 After President Trump held significant leads in states that appeared to provide him a clear path to victory Tuesday, the numbers have shifted in Joe Biden's favor, and the outcome may not be known for days.